55 Rapid-Fire Icebreaker Activities For Any Group

 Back to Back Drawing

-If you have a team that perhaps already know each other but need to work on their communication, then this icebreaker is a great idea.
+If you have a team that perhaps already knows each other but needs to work on their communication, then this icebreaker is a great idea.
 The group will need to split off into pairs, with each pair sitting or standing back to back.
-One of the pair will have a clipboard, piece of paper and a pencil, whilst the other will have a template of a shape.
-The objective is this: the person with the template has to get their partner to draw an exact supplicate of the shape, using only verbal pointers.
-It may seem easy but this can be a tricky one to get right.
+One of the pair will have a clipboard, a piece of paper, and a pencil, whilst the other will have a template of a shape.
+The objective is this: the person with the template has to get their partner to draw an exact replica of the shape, using only verbal pointers.
+It may seem easy, but this can be a tricky one to get right.

-This is a fantastic icebreaker which encourages communication and interdependence.
-Use this at your next team building event and it is sure to be a hit!
+This is a fantastic icebreaker that encourages communication and interdependence.
+Utilize this team-building icebreaker at your next event.
+It is sure to be a hit!

 The Big Calm Down